- Practice Areas

 In Florida, we follow pure comparative negligence rules that have to do with how much you are allowed to collect in compensation if you are to be found at fault.
 Luckily, if you have shared fault, you can still collect an award.
 Some victims in other states aren’t so fortunate.
 Florida allows for you to collect an award up until 99% of fault.
 That means if you are found to be 100% at fault for the accident, you are unfortunately barred from compensation.
 However, if you are less than 100% at fault, you can get an award.
 The only caveat is that with shared fault you will have your award reduced.
 If, for example, you are found to be 30% at fault and have been awarded $100,000, that award will be reduced to $70,000 to account for your fault.

-In the Tampa Bay area, and St. Petersburg specifically, we have a lot of boating accidents because of everyone on the water in this beautiful area.
+In addition to car accidents, we have a lot of boating accidents because of everyone on the water in this beautiful area.
 I talked to somebody who was seriously injured in a boating accident and their question was, “How do I find the best attorney for my case in a boating accident?”
 I told them a number of things.

 The first is to be sure that you are hiring an attorney who handles all personal injury cases and has experience with boating accident injuries, specifically.
 The second thing that I told them was to be sure that you are finding a board certified civil trial lawyer.
 What that means, in Florida, is that the attorney is in the top 1% of attorneys in the state as certified by the Florida Bar.
 They would be someone who has the skill and the expertise, as commented on by judges and other attorneys that have cases against them, to get that certification.